 Creative Writing: Write A Novel With NaNoWriMo

-***The section starting in October has one learner - we need one more learner for the class to go.*** The goal of this class is to write a complete novel.
+The goal of this class is to write a complete novel or screenplay.
 We will cover plotting, characterization, setting, conflict, dialogue, writing, and editing.
-This class meets the requirements for a high school elective in Creative Writing.
-The class meets for about 20 hours during the 10 weeks, but the student will spend many other hours working on their own writing and doing the homework assignments....
+This class is held three times during the year to correspond with the three National Novel Writing Month events in November, April, and July.
+This class makes an excellent middle school/junior high/middle years elective in Creative Writing.
+The class meets for about 20 hours during the 10 weeks, but the student will spend many other...

 Writing young adult fantasy and space opera under the pen name Angelia Almos.
 Master of Fine Arts in Screenwriting Bachelor of Arts in Applied Arts: Creative Writing Certificates from Institute of Children's Literature Certificates from Institute for Writers

-National Novel Writing Month's Young Novelist Workbook - Middle & High School level.
-Learner will need to create an account on the NaNoWriMo's Young Writers Program website.
+National Novel Writing Month's Young Novelist Workbook - Middle & High School Level Learners will need to make an account on NaNoWriMo's Young Writers Program website.

 Pronoun: she/her/hers "Storytelling is the most powerful way to put ideas into the world." - Robert McKee My hope is to help nurture your love of stories as well as your individual voice while giving you the tools and skills you need to tell...